whuang288alex/video_feature_extraction/submit/README.md

 ```

 2. To pack your codes (Please change i3d_arch to the model that you are using)

-#### (NOTE: For the code to run on CHTC clusters, you will need to download the pretrained checkpoints and include them in the assets folder.
-For more instruction, please refer to [models/README](models/README.md))

-#### (NOTE: You might need to change the paths in the configuration file to match the assumptions in run_extraction.sh)

 ```sh
 tar -zcvf code.tar.gz ../slurm.py ../config.py ../dataset.py ../extract_features.py ../get_videos.py ../configs/ ../models/*.py ../models/i3d_arch